k3nn7/json-validator/README.md

 ([Great tool for generating JSON schema from JSON](http://www.jsonschema.net/))
 * Start server (it listens on port 5000 by default, can be changed in `etc/app.config`)
 * `GET` request will just receive schema from server
-* `POST` request to schema will validate JSON sent as request body.
+* `POST` request will validate JSON sent as request body.
 Response will contain JSON-encoded array of validation errors or empty array if validation passes.

 ## Standalone mode example